|Our Charter was updated as approved at the Nov 2021 election. .

 The Director of Finance shall be appointed by the Mayor, with the approval of Council on the basis of the Director of Finance’s competence as demonstrated by experience, education, or both.
 The Mayor may also designate an officer or employee of the City, who, during the absence or disability of, or during a vacancy in the office of, the Director of Finance, shall exercise the powers and discharge the duties and functions of the Director of Finance under the title of Acting Director of Finance.
 The Director of Finance shall have knowledge of municipal accounting and taxation, and shall have had experience in budgeting and financial control.
 The Director of Finance shall have charge of the administration of the financial affairs of the City under the direction of the Mayor, and to that end, shall have authority and shall be required to:

 - Prepare and submit the current income and expense estimates for the budget as directed by the Mayor.

 - Supervise and be responsible for the disbursement of all monies, and control all expenditures so that appropriations are not exceeded.

-- Maintain a general accounting system for the City government; keep accounts for and exercise budgetary control over each office, department and agency; keep separate appropriations accounts each of which shall show the amount of the appropriation, the encumbrances thereon, the amounts expended therefrom, and the unencumbered balance therein; require reports of receipts and disbursements from each receiving and disbursing agency of the City government at such intervals as he may deem expedient and in such form as he shall require.
+- Maintain a general accounting system for the City government; keep accounts for and exercise budgetary control over each office, department and agency; keep separate appropriations accounts each of which shall show the amount of the appropriation, the encumbrances thereon, the amounts expended therefrom, and the unencumbered balance therein; require reports of receipts and disbursements from each receiving and disbursing agency of the City government at such intervals as may deem expedient and in such form as the Director of Finance shall require.